There are several quick and easy ways to give your Ubuntu desktop a new look, and changing desktop font is one of them.

 Whatever it is, here’s how.

-Or run this terminal command in a new terminal window:
+You can install GNOME Tweaks from the command line if you run this command in a new terminal window:

 sudo apt install gnome-tweaks

-However you install it, once you do you you can start to tweak your system’s typography!
+However you choose to you install it, once you have you’re all set to tinker with your system’s typography!

 - Open GNOME Tweak Tool